HomeDing/homeding.github.io/elements/dht.md

 **pin**\* - Specifies the hardware number of the pin that is used to connect the DHT sensor for data.

-**readtime** - Time between 2 probes for temperature and humidity being fetched from the sensor.
-Default value is 1m.

 **type** - The type of the sensor.
 Values are: "DHT11", "DHT22" and "AUTO"

-**resendTime** - The current values of the probe are resent after this specified time even when not changing.

 **onTemperature** - These actions are emitted by the element when the temperature gets a new value.
 The action will not be sent when reading ne sensor values that stay the same.

 **onHumidity** - These actions are emitted by the element when the humidity gets a new value.
 The action will not be sent when reading ne sensor values that stay the same.

+**powerpin** -This output pin can be specified to switch the sensor on and off.
+This output pin can be specified and can be used to re-start the DHT sensor by using the circuit described below.

+**powerinverse** -This property controls the physical level of the powerpin.
+When set to true the sensor is enabled by creating a physical LOW level.

+From the generalized sensor element the following properties are available for configuration:

+**readtime** - Time between 2 probes for temperature and humidity being fetched from the sensor.
+Default value is 1m.

+**resendTime** - The current values of the probe are resent after this specified time even when not changing.

+**warmupTime** - ???
+3 sec. default

+**restart** - ???

 \* This parameter must be specified.